ScriptTactics/ScriptTactics.github.io/_posts/2023-05-23-home-security-networking.md

 So here we still have our main connection coming in from the ISP and connecting to our Router/Firewall/modem.
 We also still have our switch and our main VLAN's details out.
 However we added an additonal device here.
 This time we have a Wireless Access Point in the mix.

-Starting from the left youn can see we still have our IoT VLAN with the following devices:
+Starting from the left you can see we still have our IoT VLAN with the following devices:
  - Game console
  - Smart TV
  - Printer/3D printer
  - Game console

 These devices are hard wired to the switch.
 Hence the 4 connections.
 The next 3 devices are nested inside the VLAN but are not hard wired.

  - Smart phone
  - Smart phone
  - Laptop